This is a look up close in the mirror of many mirrors. All its symbolic meanings are implied, but left to be made.

 He knows his life is not his own.

-To earth, ground tells us, when badger turns to flesh.
+when badger turns to flesh.

 Mother, is your milk in dugs?
-Coyote do you cover up,

 Cornstalk, robe what fill?
-With no head

-you stand him up but he flows through.
+but he flows through.

 2.

-In a likely community of dog and tortoise we have a chow, Blessing, 祝福 (Zhùfú), who has endeared herself by bringing hatchlings, impossible to see against the grass, in her mouth to place them at my feet.
+In a likely community of dog and tortoise we have a chow, Blessing, 祝福 (Zhùfú), who has endeared herself by bringing hatchlings, impossible to see against the grass, in her mouth to place at my feet.
 Sometimes she tosses them in the air, but not with malice.
 I learn to sense this.
 Chows are the lion dog from North China, friend of Chuang Tzu, tortoise and yarrow.

 Cited